 An RSNA might rely on components external to the IEEE 802.11 architecture.

 The first component is an IEEE 802.1X port access entity (PAE).
-A PAE is present on each STA or each MLD in an RSNA and control the forwarding of data to and from the medium access control (MAC).
+A PAE is present on each STA or each MLD in an RSNA to process the EAPOL PDUs(#980) and control the forwarding of data to and from the medium access control (MAC).
 An AP or an AP MLD always implements the Authenticator PAE and Extensible Authentication Protocol (EAP) Authenticator roles, and a non-AP STA or a non-AP MLD always implements the Supplicant PAE and EAP peer roles.
 In an IBSS or PBSS, each STA implements both the Authenticator PAE and Supplicant PAE roles and both EAP Authenticator and EAP peer roles.

 A second component is the Authentication Server (AS).
 The AS authenticates the elements of the RSNA itself, i.e., the STAs or MLDs provide material that the RSNA elements use to authenticate each other.
 The AS communicates through the IEEE 802.1X Authenticator with the IEEE 802.1X Supplicant on each STAor on each MLD, enabling the STA or the MLD to be authenticated to the AS and vice versa.
 An RSNA depends upon the use of an EAP method that supports mutual authentication of the AS and the STA or mutual authentication of the AS and the MLD, such as those that meet the requirements in IETF RFC 4017.
 In certain applications, the AS might be integrated into the same physical device as the AP or the AP MLD, or into a STA in an IBSS or PBSS.